zomborn/image-scraper-microservice/README.md

 ## To request data from this microservice:
 * Connect a socket to the correct address and port 5555.
-* Then, send a list (array in non-python terms) of URL strings.
+* Then, send an array of URL strings.

 ## To receive data from this microservice:
 You will receive a JSON response from